DipayanAwsm/KillProcessInJava/README.md

 ===============================================================================
 /*Requirements*/

-this Software is made to kill a process and all its suvsequent child processes.
+this Software is made to kill a process and all its child processes.

 ===============================================================================